fosskers/aura/doc/source/guides/localisation.rst

 Where ``FrenchOut`` is the value you added to ``Flags`` above.

-STEP FIVE - PULL REQUEST
+Step Five - Pull Request
 ------------------------

-With the translations complete, you'll need to tell me about it on github.
-Once I check over your changes I'll release a new version of Aura with your language included as soon as possible.
+With the translations complete, you'll need to tell us about it on github.
+Once your changes are looked over, we'll release a new version of Aura with your language included as soon as possible.
 Provided you followed the above instructions, this shouldn't take long.
-Furthermore, I won't be able to proofread the translation itself, as I don't speak your language.
-You could hide your doomsday take-over plans in my code and I'd never know.
+Furthermore, chances are we won't be able to proofread the translation itself, as we probably don't speak your language.
+You could hide your doomsday take-over plans in the code and no one would know.

-STEP SIX - YOU'VE HELPED OTHERS WHO SPEAK YOUR LANGUAGE
+Step Six - You've Helped Others who Speak your Language
 -------------------------------------------------------
 You've done a great thing by increasing Aura's usability.
 Your name will be included in both Aura's README and in its :command:`-V` version message.
 Thanks a lot for your hard work!